AleksaMCode/Enigma/README.md

 </p>

 ### Login
-<p align="justify">To access Enigmas EFS user needs to login.
+<p align="justify">To access <b>Enigmas EFS</b> user needs to login first.
 Login process is realizes as <a href="https://en.wikipedia.org/wiki/Multi-factor_authentication">2FA</a>.
-At first, user needs to provide <i>Username</i> and <i>Password</i> (something only the user knows).
+At first, user needs to provide <i>Username</i> and <i>Password</i> (something only user knows).
 If the entered password matches the hash value stored for the user in the Enigmas database, user will be prompted to provide his certificate (something only the user has).
 After checking if the given certificate matches the public key stored in the database, certificate is subjected to furter verifications.
 If the login attempt is successful, user is granted access to EFS.
 </p>

 #### Login attempt limit